daniel-milic/local-api-client/README.md

 Vibe-coded together with Grok • xAI
 ```

-**✅ README updated!**

 The new version now prominently highlights:

 - **Response time (ms)** in the history list
 - **Multi-word space-separated search** (AND logic with smart `pass`/`fail` handling)
 - **Donut pie chart** in the Test Results panel

-I also refreshed the "Why use it" and "Tech stack" sections for consistency.

-Just replace the content of your `README.md` with the markdown above (or copy-paste the updated sections).
-Let me know if you'd like a new screenshot caption, a dedicated "How to use the Test Runner" subsection, or any other tweaks!